WebdriverIO JS SDK

 6});

-Add Evinced accessibility checks (Continuous Mode)
+Add Evinced Accessibility Checks (Continuous Mode)

 This is an example of how to add a continuous Evinced accessibility scan to a test.
-Using the evStart() and evStop() methods, the Evinced engine will continually scan in the background capturing all DOM changes and page navigations as the test is executed.
+Using the evStart() and evStop() methods, the Evinced engine will continually scan in the background capturing all DOM changes and page navigation as the test is executed.
 This will capture all accessibility issues as clicking on drop-downs or similar interactions reveals more of the page.
 The advantage of continuous mode is that no interaction with the actual test code is needed.

 1test("evStart/evStop", async () => {